CPSceneObjectContext

 def getObject(id: String): Option[CPSceneObject]

-Gets scene object with given ID.
+Gets scene object with given ID or None if such object cannot be found.

-Gets scene object with given ID.
+Gets scene object with given ID or None if such object cannot be found.

 id